Blog Post

 4. The Eviction Hearing

 The landlord must be present at the court hearing in order to win the eviction.
 The tenant must show up to the court hearing in order to contest the eviction.
-You should bring as much evidence as possible to strengthen your case.
+As a landlord, you should bring as much evidence as possible to strengthen your case.
 For example, you should remember to bring:

 • A copy of the NC lease agreement